Paul Robinson (footballer, born November 1978): Non-League football

 Following his departure from Torquay, Robinson returned north and transferred to lowly non-League side Horden Colliery Welfare.
 Robinson then joined Consett AFC for the 2008–09 season, but left the club at the end of the season.
+In 2010 Robinson found himself under the guidance of James Batney at THORPE PARK Resort, where he scored in every round of the Chessington World Cup, bringing the trophy back to F.I.M.A.
+FC's cabinet for the second time.
 Robinson then spent short spells at a number of non-league clubs across England, turning out for Maidenhead United, Hayes & Yeading, Windsor & Eton, Beaconsfield and Chesham United.
 Robinson then signed for South Tyneside based Jarrow Roofing Boldon Community Association F.C. who play in the Northern League Division One.
 He scored a hat-trick on his debut against Billingham Town F.C. and followed this with two goals in a 2–2 draw with West Auckland Town F.C.
 Despite enjoying a successful spell with Jarrow Roofing, scoring nine goals in his first seven games, Robinson abruptly left the club at the end of September 2011 and returned to Chesham United.